webprogramming260/webprogramming/profile/webServices/frontendTesting/frontendTesting.md

 });
 ```

-This test navigates to the Login website and checks to make sure the resulting page has the title `Playwright`.
+This test navigates to the Login website and checks to make sure the resulting page has the title `Login???`.
 You can run the tests from your project directory with the following console command.

 ```sh
 npm test